 The Laurissilva of Madeira Island is a unique botanical relic, the origins of the laurel forest date back around 20 million years ago.
-At that time this forest covered a vast area in the south of Europe and the Mediterranean.
-Due to the different glaciations in Europe in the beginning of the Quaternary, the “laurisilva” disappeared in a great part of Europe.
+At that time this forest-covered a vast area in the south of Europe and the Mediterranean.
+Due to the different glaciations in Europe at the beginning of the Quaternary, the “laurisilva” disappeared in a great part of Europe.

 The term “Laurisilva” comes from two Latin words Laurus (Laurel) and Silva (Forest).
 This forest is classified by UNESCO as a natural World Heritage site since 1999.

-Nowadays we can see the Laurisilva Forest in the Region commonly known as “Macaronesia”, which includes the Archipelagos of the Azores, Canary Island, Cape Green and Madeira Island, but is the Laurissilva of Madeira Island the best preserved forests exist.
-This unique forest have about 85% humidity levels producing abundant sources of water used by people from Madeira for drinking, irrigation and creating clean electricity for the whole island of Madeira.
+Nowadays we can see the Laurisilva Forest in the Region commonly known as “Macaronesia”, which includes the Archipelagos of the Azores, Canary Island, Cape Green and Madeira Island, but is the Laurissilva of Madeira Island the best-preserved forests exist.
+This unique forest has about 85% humidity levels producing abundant sources of water used by people from Madeira for drinking, irrigation and creating clean electricity for the whole island of Madeira.

 The Laurisilva of Madeira Island can be found nowadays on the northern coast at an altitude of 300-1300 meters and also along the southern coast at an altitude of 700-1200 meters.
-This marvelous forest is home to numerous trees belonging to the lauraceae family such as the Laurel, lily of the valley tree, Persea indica, the Madeira mahogany and much more.
+This marvellous forest is home to numerous trees belonging to the Lauraceae family such as the Laurel, lily of the valley tree, Persea indica, the Madeira mahogany and much more.

 Curiosities about the Laurissilva of Madeira Island.